 Maintaining Your Car, Truck, or SUV

-As the saying, prevention is better than cure’ suggests, the simplest thing that can be done to prevent unnecessary failures and break downs is to regularly maintain your vehicle; regular maintenance will not only save you a lot of money on major repairs but also undue hassle at inopportune times.
-Every car owners knows preventive maintenance is necessary, but not everyone knows or agrees on what counts as preventive maintenance and how frequently it should be done.
+Like the saying, prevention is better than cure’ suggests, the simplest thing that can be done to prevent unnecessary failures and break downs is to regularly maintain your vehicle; regular maintenance will not only save you a lot of money on major repairs but also undue hassle at inopportune times.
+Every car owner should know preventive maintenance is necessary, but not everyone knows or agrees on what counts as preventive maintenance and how frequently it should be done.
 This is what we’re going to outline here, as well as share some handy tips to keep your vehicle happy and running smoothly.

 Don’t Skip the Owner’s Manual

 Owner’s Manuals are meant to be ignored, right?
 You buy something, and you’d rather mess around with it, open it up and figure it out yourself than spend valuable time sifting through a boring manual.
 This isn’t always a good idea, especially when the health of your vehicle may be as stake by you not knowing everything there is to know about it.
 Going through the owner’s manual is important as that’s where you’ll find your vehicle’s maintenance schedule.
 Reading what the manufacturer has to say about the car’s maintenance will also help you avoid common circulating myths like ‘cars need an oil change every 3000 miles’.
 If the owner’s manual says your car needs an oil change every 300 miles then it does need it, otherwise, the manual will suggest when exactly you should be changing it, based on your car’s make and model, and the filters being used inside it.
 The owner’s manual will also suggest what kind of gas you should be filling and what oil will be best suited for use with your car.
 If you’ve misplaced your car’s user manual, you might be able to find a soft-copy online.